Back

 • New action dropdown to quickly edit maintenance windows

-Coverage Request Emails – Now With Schedule Name
+Coverage Request Emails – Now With Schedule Name#coverage-request-emails-now-with-schedule-name

 Coverage request emails now include schedule names and support timezone-specific suffixes in channel naming.